jake-bladt/ogoun/readme.md

 * a deploy script
 * a teardown script

+## Core functioning

+At its core, Ogoun runs a retrieve-analyze-process loop.
+A typical task would be to retrieve the text of a web page, find all the links in that page, and queue new jobs to recurse through those links.

 ## Usage

 * A user logs into the site and creates a contract for handling a particular type of asset.
 This may include calls to other contracts for assets discovered during handling.
 For example: